 - An admin app to manage the business

-Additionally, your service needs to have a landing page that works as the entry point for interested users and drivers to sign up for the taxi-hailing business.
+Additionally, your service needs to have a landing page that works as the entry point for interested users and drivers to sign up.
 Listed below are features necessary for your Uber-like app, divided into passenger-oriented, driver-oriented, and Admin panel-oriented aspects.

 UI/UX are very important

 Don’t start coding your Uber-like app right away!
 Investing time in your prototype will lead you to better results and save you thousands of dollars.
 When asking how to build an app like Uber, you should not be carried away by its technicalities and profitability alone.

 An attractive and user-friendly interface is essential to the success of your app.
 Therefore, make sure youperfect the UI/UX design for the project Here are some recommendations to follow when designing the user interface for your application.